 The monsoon season on the East coast is from October to January.

-The best places to visit in Trincomalee
+Read Also: My guide on the best places to visit in Mirissa.

 Now for the part, you came for, the best places to visit in Trincomalee as voted by me (and Bradley!)

 As soon as you get to Trincomalee people will ask are you going to Pigeon Island (if you haven’t already heard about it before you get to Trincomalee)

-You have to get a boat to the island which is around 20 minutes and you pay an entrance to enter the Pigeon Island, National Park.
+You have to get a boat to the island which is around 20 minutes and you pay an entrance to enter the Pigeon Island National Park.

 All of the beaches arrange day trips to Pigeon Island so if you fancy going with an organised tour then simply pick one.

 You’ll get to experience the sea life that inhabits the shallow waters just off Nilaveli.

-You might find lots of deer hidden there amongst other wildlife, and if you want to escape the shade, then this is the spot to head to.
+You might find lots of deer hidden there among other wildlife, and if you want to escape the shade, then this is the spot to head to.

-It’s the starting point for Pigeon island but its also the perfect spot for watersports, relaxing and just enjoying the sun.
+It’s the starting point for Pigeon island but it's also the perfect spot for watersports, relaxing and just enjoying the sun.

 You can reach here via moped which are rented for cheap all over Trincomalee, or if you have your own tuk-tuk simply drive there!

-This was actually a recommendation I found on saltinourhair and I am so glad I did because it is awesome.
+This was actually a recommendation I found on another website and I am so glad I did because it is awesome.

 There are lots of areas to chill and lounge and even swings to sit on for dinner.

-It also offers accommodation, and hobbit holes (which are super intriguing but no way would I stay in one)
+It also offers accommodation, and hobbit holes (which are super intriguing but no way would I stay in one).

-The cost works out at around 140 pounds which isn’t a bad price for a 3-day course which involves 3-4 dives.
+The cost works out at around $200 pounds which isn’t a bad price for a 3-day course which involves 3-4 dives.

 Simply walk along the beach and call into one of the diving centres and ask for prices.